Homogeneous spaces over an abelian variety: Unramified cohomology and unramified Witt group of an abelian variety

 We now state a more general result in the case of torsors under twisted constant group schemes over~$k$.

-\begin{proposition} Let $G$ be a twisted constant group scheme over $k$.
-Then there exists an étale isogeny $f$ of $A$ such that, for every $x \in H^1(A,G)$, the class $f^*x$ is constant, that is, it comes from an element of $H^1(k,G)$. \end{proposition}
+\begin{proposition} Let $G$ be a twisted constant group scheme over $k$, and let $U \subset A$ be an open subset that contains all points of codimension $1$.
+Then there exists an étale isogeny $f$ of $A$ such that, for every $x \in H^1(U,G)$, the class $f^*x$ is constant in $H^1(f^{-1}(U),G)$; that is, it comes from an element of $H^1(k,G)$. \end{proposition}